 An accomplished author, Halvorson has written books and guidebooks on health care reform and in 2012 published KP Inside: 101 Letters to Us at Kaiser Permanente, a compilation of letters he had written to Kaiser Permanente employees each week since September 2007.
 His experience advising the governments of Uganda, Great Britain, Jamaica, and Russia on health policy and financing inspired more recent works about racial and ethnic prejudice and intergroup conflict around the world.

 Prior to his tenure at Kaiser Permanente, he was president and CEO of Health Partners in Minnesota, a position he held for 17 years.
 Halvorson has bachelor's degrees in history, political science, and English from Concordia College, Moorhead, Minn.
-A Minnesota native, Halvorson and his wife, Lorie, have five children and live in the San Francisco area.
+A Minnesota native, Halvorson and his wife, Lorie, have five children and live on Lake Minnetonka in Minnesota.